- Feb 13-20: Announcement of elder nomination process

 - Mar 27-Apr 10: Candidates are reviewed and interviewed by current Elders

-- June 6: Candidates are submitted to the church
+- May 1: Finalists are submitted to the Church for review

 Below, you will find a number of New Testament texts that help us understand the role and qualifications of elder.
 The NT uses three different Greek words for an elder or shepherd.
 The Greek words and their translations in different versions of the Bible are presbuteros (elder or presbyter), episkopos (bishop or overseer), and poimen (shepherd or pastor).

 Paul and Barnabas appointed elders for them in each church and, with prayer and fasting, committed them to the Lord, in whom they had put their trust.

 Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers.
 Be shepherds of the church of God, which he bought with his own blood.
 I know that after I leave, savage wolves will come in among you and will not spare the flock.
 Even from your own number men will arise and distort the truth in order to draw away disciples after them.
 So be on your guard!
 Remember that for three years I never stopped warning each of you night and day with tears.
 Now I commit you to God and to the word of his grace, which can build you up and give you an inheritance among all those who are sanctified.

 Acts 20:28-32 (Paul speaking to the Ephesian elders)

 It was he who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to prepare God’s people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.

 Ephesians 4:11-13 (Paul speaking of gifts given by Christ)